Alcaro/GitBSLR/README.txt

 - Symlinks to anywhere inside the repo are still symlinks (by default).
 - Symlinks to outside the repo are treated as their contents.
 - If inlining a symlink would yield a loop (for example symlinks to the repo's parent directory), the loop point is treated as a symlink.
-- If multiple symlinks lead to the same outside-repo place, you may end up with duplicate files in the repo.
+- If multiple symlinks lead to the same place, you may end up with duplicate files in the repo.
 - Interaction with Git's cross-filesystem detector is untested.
 - Interaction with submodules, --git-dir, and other rare features, is untested.
 - Unix only (only Linux tested), no Windows support (but symlinks require root on Windows anyways).